Richard Walter Thomas

 In 2012 Thomas retired from MSU.
-In 2013 he wrote and co-wrote two texts – Disenfranchisement: Social Health Issues and Implications and Detroit: Race Riots, Racial Conflicts, and Efforts to Bridge the Racial Divide. and Communication.
+In 2013 he wrote and co-wrote two texts – Disenfranchisement: Social Health Issues and Implications and Detroit: Race Riots, Racial Conflicts, and Efforts to Bridge the Racial Divide.
 Since 2015 he has made several appearances discussing "The Other Tradition" theme.

 Biography

 Born and raised in Detroit

 Richard Walter Thomas was born April 2, 1939, in Detroit, Michigan, son of Walter and Estelle Thomas, living in the Brewster-Douglass Housing Projects, near Hastings Street, later calling it a ghetto.
 The Brewster-Douglass Project were built for the "working poor"; the Detroit Housing Commission required an employed parent for each family before establishing tenancy.

 Thomas commented his father didn't believe in non-violence such as by Dr. Martin Luther King Jr., though they did support the union movement in the city.
 Thomas recalled his parents talking about the 1943 Detroit race riot and said it affected the state of race identity and relations as he grew up and he still gets nervous from the history of "boundaries" and warnings his parents gave him of crossing them in the 1940s and 50s.
 In the period from 1940 to 1950, more than 66% of the black population in Detroit had been born outside the area, with most born in the South.
 The increase in population had strained city schools and services for all residents and began an era from 1950 to 1970 of de facto racial segregation in the Metro Detroit area.
 Those white people who were more established economically moved out of the city to newly developed suburbs, which often were divided by class and income levels.
 In that period black growth in the suburbs averaged 2.7%, while in previous decades it had been 5%.
 Social tensions increased as blacks felt oppressed by discrimination, a majority-white police force, and restricted housing.

 Thomas was a graduate of the last non-integrated class of Miller High School in 1957, after which he joined the United States Marine Corps.
 He was discharged from the Marines in 1960, returned to Detroit to live with his parents and four siblings.
 Contrasting with being a black man serving in an integrated military, he recalls being arrested near Canfield Ave and W Woodward Ave in Detroit as part of the norms in Detroit, akin to an incident of Driving while black and that stores and hospitals would not serve blacks.

 He "flitted with the idea of becoming a minister" but other friends inspired him to try poetry instead.
 "This is one of the roads that led me to the (Baháʼí) Faith".